slnquangtran/myagents/README.md

-# MyAgents Studio – Autonomous Multi-Agent Team
+# MyAgents Studio â€“ Autonomous Multi-Agent Team

 An autonomous, local-first multi-agent runner designed for brainstorming and executing complex tasks using an "OpenCode-style" architecture.